fff7d1bc/better-initramfs/README.rst

 tuxonice
   try resuming with TuxOnIce.
 Depends on resume= variable which points to the device with image, usualy swap partition. uswsusp try resuming with userspace software suspend.
-Depends on resume= variable which points to the device with the system snapshot, usualy swap partition. resume=<device/path>
+Depends on resume= variable which points to the device with the system snapshot, usually swap partition. swsusp try resuming with swusps (in-kernel suspend).
+Depends on resume= variable which points to the device with system snapshot, usually swap partition. resume=<device/path>
   Specify device from which you want to resume (with tuxonice or uswsusp). lvm